 Being an owner of their DeskTop Author software I was able to purchase PDF2PageTurn 1.3 for a heavily discounted price of $9.95.
 At that price I figured I'd give it a shot.
 After playing with it all morning, I figured it's worth the $9.95 but I wouldn't pay the full $119.
 It's a one-trick pony that I find frustrating and rough around the edges.
 While the output might eventually meet expectations, to get there requires too much time messing around and editing things the software should support.

--My Windows boot drive is an SSD so I prefer to keep data on a different drive.
+Some of the cons I listed above should be directly addressed in the software itself: -My Windows boot drive is an SSD so I prefer to keep data on a different drive.
 For the eBooks I create, I use an eBook folder on another drive and would like to set that as the default output location.
 I can't; instead, the software creates its own randomly named output folders in the MyDocuments\eDocuments folder.
 I have to Export the project after conversion to my eBooks folder and then manually remove the project from MyDocuments.

 -To add a custom banner or to remove the automatically included eBrochures.com link requires the user to manually edit the index.html file after the project is completed.
 How user friendly is that?
 Most users of this type of software don't want to mess with html code, and they shouldn't.
 A simple menu option in the software could prevent this.

+-Quality of converted images can be hit or miss.
+Most of the images look fine after converting with PDF2PageTurn but some come thru fuzzy or blurry.
+I used the settings as suggested in DNAML's FAQ but that didn't help.
 Their FAQ also says the quality may be tied to an image sizing issue.
 They say you may have to manually export the image from the project output, resize it in PhotoShop (or any other image editor I presume) then reinsert it.
 I originally had a good image; PDF2PageTurn screwed it up and now I have to manually fix it?
 If it's a resizing problem, why can't that be built into the software?
 Or at least offer image preview so you can see before conversion which ones may have issues.